HOA Parking: 5 Tips for Managing Your Arizona Policy

-As an Arizona community association, how do you address HOA parking rule violations?
+As an Arizona community association, how do you address HOA parking rules and violations?
 How do you ensure that residents and visitors are aware of the rules, while strengthening your reputation and keeping the peace in your community?

-The truth is, whether you live in a master-planned community in Scottsdale or a single-family home association in Tucson, one of the most common challenges for HOAs is managing and enforcing parking policy.
+Parking policy enforcement is a universal challenge for homeowners’ associations, regardless of whether the community is a master-planned one in Scottsdale or a single-family home association in Tucson.
 For instance, here are several examples of parking challenges your association may face:

 HOA Parking Tip 1: Contact the proper jurisdiction for parking issues on public roads.

-Always work with local authorities and jurisdictions before attempting to enforce parking policy.
-Remember that your HOA cannot impose fines or tow away vehicles that are illegally parked on public roads, even if those roads run through your community.
-Instead, contact the city or county that has jurisdiction over the road and report the problem.
-If the parking violation poses a threat to the health, safety or welfare of a resident, you can ask the city or county to have the vehicle towed immediately.
+It is essential to collaborate with local authorities and jurisdiction before taking action to enforce HOA parking rules.
+It is important to note that your HOA does not have the authority to issue fines or remove vehicles parked illegally on public roads, even if those roads pass through your community.
+In such cases, it is recommended to reach out to the relevant city or county authorities with jurisdiction over the road and report the issue.
+However, if the parking violation poses a risk to the health, safety, or well-being of a resident, you can request immediate towing assistance from the city or county.

 According to Arizona Revised Statutes (A.R.S.)
 33-1818, “Notwithstanding any provision in the community documents, after the period of declarant control, an association has no authority over and shall not regulate any roadway for which the ownership has been dedicated to or is otherwise held by a governmental entity.”
 (Note that this applies to associations where the declaration is recorded after December 31, 2014.)